 Imagine you are takings bets that have 50/50 odds.
 If someone places a bet with $10, they lose it if it does not come in and take $20 if they win, with the initial stake back.
 This is not good for a bookmaker who is looking to make a profit.

 The complexity of this increases as different sports and types of bets get taken into account.
 A vigorish can move up or down, though you always need to have the amount balanced so your odds are still competitive.
-It is not solely responsible for making money and needs using in conjunction with other tactics.
+It is not solely responsible for making money and needs to be used in conjunction with other tactics.

 Another way to make a profit is through betting lines.
 This is a numerical line that shows who is the favorite and who is the underdog in a game, along with the distance between them in terms of how likely the win or loss is to be.